Ph.D. Candidate, Tufts University

 I graduated from from the University of Pennsylvania with a B.A. in Cognitive Science with minors in Psychology & Computer Science and Engineering in 2005.
-I also received a M.S. in Computer Science from The George Washington University in 2009.
+I received an M.S. in Computer Science from The George Washington University in 2009.

-In my free time, I play scrumhalf and am social chair for the Boston Maccabi Rugby Football Club.
-I run with the Boston City Sports Run Club and I also run a few races a year.
-I also enjoy hiking and have conquered a number of New Hampshire's 4,000 foot peaks as well as mountains in Alaska's Denali National Park and the W Trail in Torres Del Paine National Park in Chile.
-You can follow my deepest thoughts that fit in 140 characters at @danafergan.
+In my free time, I am an active member of the Boston Maccabi Rugby Football Club.
+I run with the Boston City Sports Run Club and participate in a few races every year.
+I also enjoy hiking and have conquered a number of New Hampshire's 4,000 foot peaks as well as mountains as far north as Alaska's Denali National Park and as far south as Chile's Patagonia region.